lsy9874205/DeployPythonicRAG/README_Assignment 3.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

 1. What is RL and how does it help reasoning?
+LSY ANSWER -> RL stands for Reinforcement Learning, which is a type of machine learning where an agent learns to make decisions by taking actions in an environment and receiving feedback in the form of rewards or penalties.
+In the context of the reasoning capabilities of language models, RL helps by allowing the model to explore and develop reasoning patterns without relying on supervised data.
+This self-evolution through pure RL can lead to the model exhibiting advanced reasoning behaviors, such as self-verification and generating complex chains of thought, thereby enhancing its performance in reasoning tasks.
+In the case of DeepSeek-R1-Zero, for example, it demonstrates significant improvements in reasoning benchmarks after being trained using RL techniques.

 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?
+LSY ANSWER ->
+The context does not provide specific details about the differences between DeepSeek-R1 and DeepSeek-R1-Zero.
+Therefore, I don't know the answer.

 3. What is this paper about?
+LSY ANSWER -> I don't know the answer.

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?
+LSY ANSWER -> It does not pass my vibe check.
+Q1's answer is solid, but didn't seem to engage deeply enough witht the paper's content for subsequent answers.
+Even though I provided specific references to DeepSeek-R1 and DeepSeek-R1-Zero, the model didn't seem to use them to generate answers.
+Q2 and Q3 were not able to provide any answers.

 ## 🚧 CHALLENGE MODE 🚧